rdlmda/awesome-gopher/README.md

 You are **EXTREMELY** encouraged and welcomed to contribute to this list!

-(*) items marked like this will open on a Gopher Proxy
+(*) items marked like this will open on Floodgap's Gopher Proxy

 ## Introduction to Gopher
 - ["Getting started with gopher, software, more"](https://gopher.floodgap.com/gopher/gw.lite?a=gopher://gopher.floodgap.com/1/gopher) (*)